ValencianoFran/New-Zork/README.md

 -Knife: is on the chest.

--Rotten banana: player can give it to the monkey.
+-Banana: player can use it to attract the monkey.

 -Chest: contains knife.